Department of Economics

 A plan for the senior honors thesis normally arises from consultation with faculty concerning a suitable topic and method of inquiry.
 The student, with advice and consent of the Economics Honors Committee, will choose a faculty adviser who will assist the student in completing the thesis.
 Work on the thesis may begin in the junior year, but it must be completed while the student is enrolled in A ECO 499Z.

 If all requirements stated above are met, the department will recommend that the student be awarded the B.S. degree with honors in economics.

 Combined Bachelor's/Master's Program

 To qualify for the bachelor's degree (B.A. or B.S., as approved), students must meet all requirements for the undergraduate major and minor described previously, the minimum credit liberal arts and sciences requirement, the general education requirements, and the residency requirements.
-To qualify for the master's degree (M.A., M.B.A., or M.P.A.), students must meet all requirements as outlined in the Graduate Bulletin including the completion of required graduate credits and any other conditions such as a research seminar, thesis, comprehensive examination, professional experience, and residence requirements.
+To qualify for the master's degree (M.A. or M.P.A.), students must meet all requirements as outlined in the Graduate Bulletin including the completion of required graduate credits and any other conditions such as a research seminar, thesis, comprehensive examination, professional experience, and residence requirements.
 Up to 12 graduate credits may be applied simultaneously to the bachelor's and master's programs.

 Students may be admitted to one of the combined degree programs at the beginning of their junior year, or after the successful completion of 56 credits.
-A grade point average of at least 3.30 (M.B.A.) or 3.20 (M.P.A.) and three supportive letters of recommendation from faculty are required.
+A grade point average of at least 3.20 (M.P.A.) and three supportive letters of recommendation from faculty are required.
 Students interested in learning more about the programs should contact the Director of Undergraduate Studies in the Department of Economics.